Improving sales skills

-It takes 3 seconds for your customer to form their first impression of you, and in the following 3 seconds, they confirm or change that impression.
+It takes 3 seconds for your customer to form their first impression of you.
+In the 3 seconds after that, they confirm or change that impression.

-This first impression influences their decision about how much time to give you and it's based on your appearance, your body language and mannerisms, your tone of voice and facial expressions, your words, and your demeanour.
+This first impression influences their decision about how much time to give you.
+It's based on your appearance, body language and mannerisms, tone of voice and facial expressions, words, and demeanour.

 - In a retail 'browsing' environment allow 1 minute to pass before you greet your customer.